engie-group/shaystack/docs/index.md

 # Using GraphQL API

-All the providers can be invoked with a GraphQL API in place of the standard Haystack Rest API.
+All the providers can be invoked with a GraphQL API in place of the standard Haystack HTTP API.
 After installing the component with the good option (`pip install 'shaystack[graphql]'`), start the provider and use the url `http://localhost:3000/graphql`.
 You can see an interface to use the ontology.